hansoh0/SimpleKeylogger/README.md

 # SimpleKeylogger
-A program utilizing pynput for unix/linux to display each keypress in the shell.
-ENTER displays current log.
+A program utilizing pynput to capture keystokes and log them to a file.

-This was a test file to help develop a poker game in python.

 This program must be run with privileges.